 Parks and parkways maps (1914-present) include land-taking maps used in parkway construction and detailed maps of many parks.

-Historic building plans of many county buildings, including Playland amusement rides and facilities, the County Office Building, various courthouses, the Grasslands Hospital complex, bridges of the Bronx River Parkway, and others.
+Historic building plans of many county buildings, including Playland amusement rides and facilities, the County Office Building, various courthouses, the Grasslands Hospital complex, bridges of the Bronx River Parkway, and others (Note: some access restrictions may apply).